Mississippi Gov. Tate Reeves fends off Democratic challenger Brandon Presley

 In 2019, Reeves won by 5 points against Democrat Jim Hood, then the state’s attorney general, to fill the seat left empty by his term-limited Republican predecessor.

-Democrat Presley, a public service commissioner for the northern district of the state and the distant cousin of Elvis Presley, was noted as a strong candidate.
-Despite the ruby-red state, some saw opportunity for a possible flip as incumbent Reeves faced concerns about his popularity and ties to a welfare funds scandal in the state, and after Reeves’s narrow 2019 win.
+Presley, a public service commissioner for the northern district of the state and a distant cousin of Elvis Presley, was noted as a strong candidate.
+Some saw opportunity for a possible flip, as Reeves faced concerns about his popularity and ties to a welfare funds scandal in the state, and considering Reeves’s narrow 2019 win.

-New Jersey Gov. Phil Murphy, chair of the Democratic Governors Association (DGA), told The Washington Post earlier this year that “Mississippi is the sleeper,” citing Reeves’s unpopularity.
+New Jersey Gov. Phil Murphy, chair of the Democratic Governors Association, told The Washington Post earlier this year that “Mississippi is the sleeper,” citing Reeves’s unpopularity.

-The nonpartisan election handicapper Cook Political Report shifted its assessment of the Mississippi gubernatorial race last week from “likely” to “lean” Republican as Election Day drew nearer.
+The nonpartisan election handicapper Cook Political Report shifted its assessment of the Mississippi gubernatorial race last week from “likely Republican” to “lean Republican” as Election Day drew nearer.

-Presley outraised Reeves heading into November, according to reports on filings from the third fundraising quarter, though the incumbent had more left to spend.
+Presley outraised Reeves entering November, according to reports on filings from the third fundraising quarter, though the incumbent had more left to spend.